regebro/hovercraft/docs/usage.rst

 its builtin webserver.

 The latter have several benefits.
-One is that most webbrowsers will be very reluctant to open popup-windows from pages served from the file system this is a security measure which can be changed, but it's easier to just point the browser to http://localhost:8000 instead.
+One is that most webbrowsers will be very reluctant to open popup-windows from pages served from the file system.
+This is a security measure which can be changed, but it's easier to just point the browser to http://localhost:8000 instead.

 The second benefit is that Hovercraft! will monitor the source files for the